Technology in Real Estate: How Tech Influences the Market

 Tech is a huge vertical, as it’s interwoven into every aspect of our daily lives.
 There are hundreds of ways we could talk about technology in the real estate industry.
 We’ll break them down into different segments.

 Mobile technology is more than just a shiny new software to play around with.
 The rise of mobile technology has prompted a sea change in every aspect of how we use technology, including in the realty industry.

-Access to information remotely, in real-time, has had profound implication on the realty industry, as well.
+Access to information remotely, in real-time, has had a profound implication on the realty industry, as well.
 Once upon a time, it was possible to merely list a house or property and check up on it once a month.
-Properties have to be monitored incessantly in this competitive, fast-moving climate.
+Properties have to be monitored regularly in this competitive, fast-moving climate.